mhrgoldberg/Netflex/README.md

   }
 ```

 Here, we used the `findDOMNode` function from the `react-dom` library.
 Each genre list element was given a ref as their section number (or `elementId` above).
-The two functions above were responsible for finding the specific genre list and incrementing or decrementing its scroll position.
+These two functions are responsible for finding the specific genre list and incrementing or decrementing its scroll position.

 ## Technologies and Technical Challenges